jldueyusa/classPortfolio/README.md

 ![aboutMe1](https://github.com/jldueyusa/classPortfolio/blob/master/assets/images/aboutme%20copy.png)

 2. At the bottom of the page the user can click on any one of the links to deploy the desired app.
+This section will continue to change as we complete more projects.

 ![portfolio2](https://github.com/jldueyusa/classPortfolio/blob/master/assets/images/projects.png)